jakub-g/nodejs_profiling/README.md

 (i.e. when you're calling JS scripts or globally installed modules like `npm`, `eslint`, `prettier` etc. through `spawn` or `exec`).

 I used it to debug slowness of a precommit hook in our project.
 It turns out it indirectly invoked `node` 18 times (!), due to:

-- suboptimal code in our codebase
+- suboptimal code in our codebase and overreliance on npm `scripts` in `package.json` as a way of composing tasks
 - suboptimal config of `pre-commit` package
 - suboptimal code inside `pre-commit` package
 - suboptimal handling of `npm` shell calls on Windows by `npm`